-The farm lies in a rural location with no residential properties having a direct view over the proposed site for the Poultry Unit as a result of the topography of the land and the intervening landscape features including long established hedgerows and tree plantations.
+The farm lies in a rural location with only no residential properties having a direct view short distance view over the proposed site for the Poultry Unit as a result of the topography of the land and the intervening landscape features including long established hedgerows and tree plantations.
 The intervening features are clearly shown in the aerial photograph itself.